enkidevs/curriculum/spreadsheets/intermediate/charts-2/how-to-chose-the-right-chart.md

 Line charts are best used to display a change over time.
 You could check if your company's profit is going up or down based on 2 or more entries.

-This chart shows a growth/decline in profit over a 3 year period:
+This chart shows changes in profit over a three year period:

 ![profit](https://img.enkipro.com/2cb1875d9992cb9b48d7d7c073fcf343.png)